challiwill/meteorologica/README.md

 go run main.go
 ```

-The app is configured to collect, standardize, and upload a consolidated csv data file at midnight PST each day.
+The app is configured to collect, standardize, and save consolidated data at midnight PST each day.
 If you would like it to run immediately pass it the `-now` flag, for example:
 ```
 go run main.go -now
 ```

-By default the app is configured to send the standardized file to the given GCP bucket.
+By default the app is configured to save the data to the configured database.
-To keep the file locally and not delete it after processing pass in the `-file` flag:
+To keep a local version of the data as a CSV file pass in the `-file` flag:
 ```
 go run main.go -file
 ```